currinjs/CurrinJS/aio/content/tutorial/toh-pt6.md

 An *Observable* is a stream of events that you can process with array-like operators.

-Angular core has basic support for observables.
+Currin core has basic support for observables.
 Developers augment that support with operators and extensions from the
 <a href="http://reactivex.io/rxjs" target="_blank" title="RxJS">RxJS library</a>.
 You'll see how shortly.